-If you’re experiencing any of these symptoms of colorectal cancer, it’s important to promptly talk with your doctor.
+If you’re experiencing any colorectal cancer symptoms, it’s important to promptly talk with your doctor.
 Although diarrhea, bloody stools and other complications are often commonly caused by hemorrhoids or other noncancerous conditions, a physician or oncologist can help you determine the most likely reason for your symptoms.
-If your physician believes your symptoms might be the result of colorectal cancer, you may be advised to schedule a colonoscopy or other type of diagnostic test.
+If your physician believes your symptoms might be the result of colorectal cancer, you may be advised to schedule a colonoscopy or other diagnostic tests.